 Mission Community Services offers settlement support through Welcome BC for people who are studying, working, or emigrating to BC.

-The BC Provincial Nominee Program (BC PNP) offers an economic immigration pathway for in demand foreign workers and experienced entrepreneurs who can contribute economically to the province.
-Individuals nominated by the BC PNP are eligible to apply to Immigration, Refugee and Citizenship Canada for permanent residence for themselves and their dependants
+The BC Provincial Nominee Program (BC PNP) offers an economic immigration pathway for in-demand foreign workers and experienced entrepreneurs who can contribute economically to the province.
+Individuals nominated by the BC PNP are eligible to apply to Immigration, Refugee and Citizenship Canada for permanent residence for themselves and their dependents.

 Temporary Foreign Workers: